Fmstrat/wintile/README.md

 WinTile also supports:
 - 2, 3, or 4 columns for standard or ultrawide monitors
+- Mouse preview and snapping for placing windows
 - Toggling of "maximize" mode, which adds/removes GNOME animations

 WinTile can be found on the GNOME Extension site: